GraemeMalcolm/ai-stuff/instructions/02-instructions.md

 ## Configure and run a client application

-Now that you have a Cloud Shell environment, you can run a simple application that uses the Computer Vision service to analyze an image.
+Now that you have a Cloud Shell environment, you can run a simple application that uses the Custom Vision service to analyze an image.

 1. In the command shell, enter the following command to download the sample application and save it to a folder called ai-900.